gzdanny/Block2Lock/README.md

 This script will now automatically name your APK using the project name and the version name defined higher up in the `build.gradle` file.

+## Step 5.1: (Optional) Further Personalizing Your APK

+Before generating your final Release APK, you can [check this](https://github.com/gzdanny/Block2Lock/edit/main/README.md#-further-personalizing-your-apk) to see how to further customize it.

 ---

 ## Step 6: Generate a Signed Release APK